-Creating a European reserve of medical equipment
+Creating a European capacity of medical equipment

-On 19 March, the European Commission decided to create a strategic rescEU stockpile – a common European reserve – of emergency medical equipment, such as ventilators, protective masks and laboratory supplies to help EU countries face the coronavirus pandemic.
-The Commission will finance 100% of the stockpile, which is to be hosted by one or several Member States.
-The hosting State or States will be responsible for procuring the equipment with the support of the Commission.
-The Emergency Response Coordination Centre will manage the distribution of the equipment to ensure that it quickly goes where it is most needed.
+On 19 March, the European Commission created a strategic rescEU capacity – a common European reserve – of emergency medical equipment, such as ventilators, protective masks and laboratory supplies to help EU countries face the coronavirus pandemic.
+The Commission finances 100% of the capacity, which is to be hosted by one or several Member States.
+The hosting State or States are responsible for procuring the equipment with the support of the Commission.
+The Emergency Response Coordination Centre is managing the distribution of the equipment to ensure that it quickly goes where it is most needed.
 Germany and Romania are the first Member States to host the rescEU reserve.

 Bringing stranded citizens home